Algebraic Diversity: Principles of a Group-Theoretic Approach to Signal Processing: Information Structure Theory: Four Theorems and a Conjugate Capacity Bound

 where the maximum is over finite groups $G$ acting unitarily on $\mathbb{C}^M$, with the PASE constraint $|G| \leq M$.
 The spectral form, for the outer-product statistic $f(\mathbf{x}) = \mathbf{x}\mathbf{x}^H$ with covariance $\mathbf{R}$, is

 with $p_k = \lambda_k(\mathbf{R}) / \Tr(\mathbf{R})$ the normalized eigenvalue distribution.
 The quantity $\sum_k p_k^2 = \exp(-H_2)$ is the Rényi-2 entropy of the spectrum, so $\kappa$ is a functional of $H_2$.
+The reciprocal $1/\sum_k p_k^2$ that appears in the spectral form is the \emph{participation ratio} of the eigenvalue distribution, also known in the ecological-diversity literature as the inverse Simpson index or Hill's diversity order 2~\cite{hill1973}; we adopt the ``$1 + \mathrm{participation\ ratio}$'' convention used here to absorb the trivial-group baseline contribution into the structural-capacity value.
 The two forms agree on the outer-product case~\cite{thornton2026ad}: the operational maximum is achieved by the matched group, and the resulting $d_{\mathrm{eff}}$ equals the spectral expression.
 The operational form generalizes to arbitrary statistics; the spectral form gives an immediate computational handle for the covariance setting.
+Geometrically (Section~\ref{sec:diagoffdiag}), this participation ratio is the $\ell_2$ summary of the matched power spectrum, the companion to the $\ell_\infty$ peak measured by the spectral concentration $\hat{\psi}$ of Section~\ref{sec:psi}: the two metrics read the same diagonal of the matched-basis covariance through different norms.

 The structural entropy $H_{\mathrm{struct}}$ of equation~\eqref{eq:hstruct} measures how the signal energy distributes across observation dimensions.
 White noise maximizes $H_{\mathrm{struct}}$ (uniform energy across all modes); a rank-one signal minimizes it (all energy on a single mode).
 A matched group reveals the spectral decomposition that exhibits the true $H_{\mathrm{struct}}$ from a single observation; an unmatched group (or the trivial group with a single observation) does not.